Anatomy and Physiology

-Instructor: Michelle Douglass, M.S., email@example.com
+Instructor: Michelle Douglass, MS, email@example.com

 By the end of the first semester each student will be able to understand the major anatomy and physiology of the integumentary, skeletal, muscular, and nervous systems.
 Students will also be able to understand the inner workings of a cell, and how they come together to form tissues.
 From this transition, students will understand how the anatomy of one cell, in working with other cells of the same type, determine the functionality of the tissue.
 Additionally, students will learn the basic terminology and anatomical landmarks that anatomists use when describing the location of a particular region, system, or part of the human body.
 Students will become certified in CPR and First Aid during 2nd Semester.

 The student will be able to:

 1) Understand basic cellular anatomy and physiology processes of all tissues within each individual system of the body.

 2) Name all of the major bones of the Skeletal System, all of the major muscles of the muscular system.

 3) Explain what the Nervous System consists of, and how it is connected to all other major systems.

 4) Describe the anatomy & physiology of the Cardiovascular System including the heart and the major arteries.